jhallqvist/pyisc/README.md

 It is not in scope to provide validation of provided data when supplying new data to a parsed configuration file.

+This projects assumes the files given for parsing is correct syntactically as in the corresponding ISC service would not find any errors when parsing them.

 ## Installation

 Currently a git clone is necessary as the package on PyPi is not yet updated.